trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D8 - December 6, 2017
+Continued with React from the Ground Up.
+Finished the videos about the component lifecycle and began learning about ES6.
+I like ES6; it seems to be more straightforward.

 ### R1D7 - December 5, 2017
 Continued with React from the Ground Up.
 Learned about a few ways to refactor my counter code and make it better and more reusable.
 Also started learning about stateless functional components and the component lifecycle.
 There's a lot to take in; I'm going to have to code a bunch of projects to understand it all.